momchiltues19/Classroom/Homework.md

 ### For TUESDAY (21.11)
 * PPS - Nth
 * BEL - Interpratations
-* OOP - The not necessary
+* OOP - The not necessary thing for last time
 ### For WEDNESDAY (22.11)
 * KArch - Nth
 * Philos - Study